 Administrators can set the security level for Face Recognition in the Security Manager Setup Wizard or HP ProtectTools Administrative Console.
-For more information, see the Face Recognition software Help.
-To access this guide, select the HP Support Assistant app on the Start screen, select My computer, and then select User guides.
-For details about using the webcam, refer to the software Help for the app.
+For more information, see the HP ProtectTools Getting Started guide (select models only) or the Face Recognition software Help.
+To access this guide, select the HP Support Assistant app from the Start screen, select My computer, and then select User guides.
+For details about using the webcam, refer to the help for the app.